-Environmental Performance One Key Criterion to Data Center Selection
+Environmental Performance as a Key Criterion for Customer Data Center Selection

-As a part of efforts to reduce the environmental impact of data centers spread across the four corners of the globe, NTT Communications is taking steps to acquire Leadership in Energy and Environmental Design (LEED) certification, which sets the global standard for green buildings.
+To support global customers in reducing their environmental impact, the NTT Group is taking steps to acquire Leadership in Energy and Environmental Design (LEED) certification*, which sets the global standard for green buildings.

-* Leadership in Energy and Environmental Design: A certification system for entire buildings promoted by the U.S. Green Building Council that evaluates energy savings and environmental impact.
+*A certification system for the entire building, promoted by the U.S. Green Building Council, which evaluates energy savings and environmental impact.

 |Region||Data Center||LEED Certificate|